 How should I start designing a website?

 Our goal is to show you the easiest way to design a website.
-We assume that you aren’t a professional designer, otherwise you probably wouldn’t be here.
-So, you can either start from scratch or use an existing design and adapt it.
+You can either start from scratch or use an existing design and adapt it:

 It’s not an easy job to get everything right!
 So, if you want to follow this route, you should check out tools like Sketch, Figma or Adobe XD.
 They are great for creating interactive prototypes.
 Tools like Photoshop or the classic pencil and paper can’t add any interactivity between pages or animations like scrolling, resizing or pop ups.

 Also, keep in mind that none of the design tools mentioned are code editors.
 Once you’re done with the basic design, you’ll still need to code everything.

 2. Web design the easy way: Start with an existing design

 So, if you don’t have a super complicated project in mind, it’d be much easier to start with an existing theme.
 They exist for basically every type of standard website like blogs, portfolios, company websites, online stores, etc. Even for specific niches like dog sitters, dentists and real estate agencies.